Conifold Counseling Basics, Part 1: Defining Consciousness

 There must be something unique about the way a sensory stimulus is encoded in neurons of the brain, because this encoding process generates perceptual experience and allows us to initiate volitional movement.
 This computational process must be categorically different from the way a sensory stimulus is encoded in the spinal cord, since these neural circuits do not generate perceptual experience and only allow for purely reflexive behavior.

-Neuroscience must now explain what that difference is – what kind of neural computation generates qualitative perceptual content and volitional behavior, and what anatomical and physiological properties differentiate that process from neural computation in spinal reflex circuits.
+Neuroscience must now explain what that difference is – and what kind of neural computation generates qualitative perceptual content and volitional behavior.

 Comments